softcorplinux/giganto/README.md

 #

   <pre>_.differenceBy(values, [args], [predicate])</pre>
-  <p>This method is similar to _.difference, except that it takes the third <code>predicate</code> argument, it is a function with a single argumet of type <code>args:T</code>, it is called for each element of the array and values to generate a criterion by which they are compared.</p>
+  <p>This method is similar to <code>_.difference</code>, except that it takes the third <code>predicate</code> argument, it is a function with a single argumet of type <code>args:T</code>, it is called for each element of the array and values to generate a criterion by which they are compared.</p>

   <h5>Arguments</h5>
   <ol>